OpenID Connect (OIDC) Bearer token authentication

 in the main

-Quarkus repository and use a test code similar to the one in the Wiremock
+Quarkus repository and use a test code similar to the one in the preceding WireMock section.

-section above to generate JWT tokens.
-You can use your own test keys if preferred.
+You can use your own test keys, if preferred.

-This approach provides a more limited coverage compared to the Wiremock approach - for example, the remote communication code is not covered.
+This approach provides limited coverage compared to the WireMock approach.
+For example, the remote communication code is not covered.

 TestSecurity annotation